Countly/countly-sdk-windows/Readme.md

 ##About

-This repository includes the Countly SDK for Windows Phone.
+This repository includes the Countly mobile analytics SDK for Windows Phone.
+This SDK is used to understand Windows Phone analytics with Countly server.

 Need help?
 See [Countly SDK for Windows Phone](http://resources.count.ly/v1.0/docs/countly-sdk-for-windows-phone) documentation at [Countly Resources](http://resources.count.ly).